Weyl multiplets of N=2 conformal supergravity in five Dimensions: Introduction

 Another attempt was undertaken in~\cite{Kugo:2000hn} by reducing the known six-dimensional result~\cite{Bergshoeff:1986mz} to five dimensions.
 The authors of~\cite{Kugo:2000hn} already gauge-fixed some symmetries of the superconformal algebra during the reduction process in order to simplify the matter multiplet coupling.
 In this way, they found a multiplet that is larger than the Weyl multiplet that we will construct in this work, because they do not aim to obtain superconformal symmetry in 5 dimensions.
 Our strategy is to start from the basic building blocks of superconformal symmetry in 5 dimensions.

 We first construct the conformal supercurrent multiplet that contains the energy--momentum tensor of the $D=5$ vector multiplet.
-This is non-trivial because the $D=5$ vector multiplet is {\it not} conformal.
-At first sight this seems to prohibit the construction of a {\it conformal} current multiplet, but we will show how the introduction of a dilaton in the Weyl multiplet circumvents this obstacle.
+This is non-trivial because the $D=5$ vector multiplet is \emph{not} conformal.
+At first sight this seems to prohibit the construction of a \emph{conformal} current multiplet, but we will show how the introduction of a dilaton in the Weyl multiplet circumvents this obstacle.
 This is the origin of the first of our two versions of 32+32 Weyl multiplets.
 The other one is a straightforward extension of the one known in 4 dimensions.

-We have organized the paper such that a reader who is interested in the main results for the multiplets, i.e. their content, transformation laws and the algebra that they satisfy can find everything in section~\ref{ss:finalWeyls}.
+We have organized the paper such that a reader who is interested in the main results for the multiplets, i.e.\ their content, transformation laws and the algebra that they satisfy can find everything in section~\ref{ss:finalWeyls}.
 The rules found in this section will be needed when one investigates matter couplings.
 However, this does not contain all our results.
 The relation between the two versions is based on the use of the (improved) vector multiplet, and this construction is also part of our main result.

 This paper is organized as follows.
-In Section~\ref{ss:linWeyl}, as the first step in our procedure, we construct the supercurrent multiplet that contains the energy--momentum tensor of the $N=2$, $D=5$ vector multiplet.
+In section~\ref{ss:linWeyl}, as the first step in our procedure, we construct the supercurrent multiplet that contains the energy-momentum tensor of the $N=2$, $D=5$ vector multiplet.
 It turns out that this supercurrent multiplet has $32+32$ components.

 The coupling of the supercurrent multiplet to the fields of conformal supergravity leads to the linearized superconformal transformation rules for the $32 + 32$ component Dilaton Weyl multiplet.
 We show that there exists another version of the linearized Weyl multiplet (the Standard Weyl multiplet) that contains the same gauge fields as the Dilaton Weyl multiplet, but differs in the matter field content.
 An important difference between the Standard and Dilaton Weyl multiplet is that the scalar field of the Standard Weyl multiplet has a non-zero mass dimension that cannot serve, like the dilaton scalar field of the Dilaton Weyl multiplet, as a compensator for scale transformations.